chuempel/cpd-50/index.md

 ```

 ### Step 4.8 - Install the CPD platform by running the apply-cr command.
-Note, that this command eventually takes 2 hours to complete due to the large number of services that will be installed when installing WKC.
+Note, that this command eventually takes 2 hours to complete due to the large number of services that will be installed when installing DPH.
 ```
 ./cpd-cli manage apply-cr \
 --release=${VERSION} \